-- 1) Historical freedom as described in Chapter 1.4. does not apply to bluetongue. - 2) A country or a zone may be considered free from bluetongue when infection with BTV is notifiable in the entire country and either: - a) a surveillance programme in accordance with Articles 8.3.14. to 8.3.17. has demonstrated no evidence of infection with BTV in the country or zone during the past two years; or - b) an ongoing surveillance programme has found no Culicoides for at least two years in the country or zone. - 3) A country or zone free from bluetongue in which ongoing vector surveillance, performed in accordance with point 5) of Article 8.3.16., has found no Culicoides will not lose its free status through the introduction of vaccinated, seropositive or infective ruminants or camelids, or their semen or embryos from infected countries or infected zones.
+- 1) Historical freedom as described in Chapter 1.4. does not apply to bluetongue. - 2) A country or a zone may be considered free from bluetongue when infection with BTV is notifiable in the entire country and either: - a) a surveillance programme in accordance with Articles 8.3.14. to 8.3.17. has demonstrated no evidence of infection with BTV in the country or zone during the past two years; or - b) an ongoing surveillance programme has found no Culicoides for at least two years in the country or zone.

-- 4) A country or zone free from bluetongue in which surveillance has found evidence that Culicoides are present will not lose its free status through the introduction of seropositive or vaccinated ruminants or camelids, or semen or embryos from infected countries or infected zones, provided: - a) an ongoing surveillance programme focused on transmission of BTV and a consideration of the epidemiology of infection with BTV, in accordance with Articles 8.3.14. to 8.3.17. and Chapter 4.3., has demonstrated no evidence of transmission of BTV in the country or zone; or - b) the ruminants or camelids, their semen and embryos were introduced in accordance with this chapter. - 5) A country or zone free from bluetongue adjacent to an infected country or infected zone should include a zone in which surveillance is conducted in accordance with Articles 8.3.14. to 8.3.17.
+- 3) A country or zone free from bluetongue in which ongoing vector surveillance, performed in accordance with point 5) of Article 8.3.16., has found no Culicoides will not lose its free status through the introduction of vaccinated, seropositive or infective ruminants or camelids, or their semen or embryos from infected countries or zones. - 4) A country or zone free from bluetongue in which surveillance has found evidence that Culicoides are present will not lose its free status through the introduction of seropositive or vaccinated ruminants or camelids, or semen or embryos from infected countries or zones, provided: - a) an ongoing surveillance programme focused on transmission of BTV and a consideration of the epidemiology of infection with BTV, in accordance with Articles 8.3.14. to 8.3.17. and Chapter 4.3., has demonstrated no evidence of transmission of BTV in the country or zone; or - b) the ruminants or camelids, their semen and embryos were introduced in accordance with this chapter. - 5) A country or zone free from bluetongue adjacent to an infected country or zone should include a zone in which surveillance is conducted in accordance with Articles 8.3.14. to 8.3.17.

-Zone seasonally free from bluetongue
+Country or zone seasonally free from bluetongue

-A zone seasonally free from bluetongue is a part of an infected country or an infected zone for which surveillance demonstrates no evidence either of transmission of BTV or of adult Culicoides for part of a year.

-For the application of Articles 8.3.7., 8.3.9. and 8.3.11., the seasonally free period is taken to commence the day following the last evidence of transmission of BTV (as demonstrated by the surveillance programme), and of the cessation of activity of adult Culicoides.

-For the application of Articles 8.3.7., 8.3.9. and 8.3.11., the seasonally free period is taken to conclude either:

-- 1) at least 28 days before the earliest date that historical data show transmission of BTV may recommence; or - immediately if current climatic data or data from a surveillance programme indicate an earlier resurgence of activity of adult Culicoides.

-A seasonally free zone in which ongoing surveillance has found no evidence that Culicoides are present will not lose its free status through the introduction of vaccinated, seropositive or infective ruminants or camelids, or semen or embryos from infected countries or infected zones.
+- 1) A country or zone seasonally free from bluetongue is, respectively, an infected country or a part of an infected country or zone, for which surveillance conducted in accordance with Articles 8.3.14. to 8.3.17. demonstrates no evidence either of transmission of BTV or of adult Culicoides for part of a year. - 2) For the application of Articles 8.3.7., 8.3.9. and 8.3.11., the free season is taken to commence the day following the last evidence of transmission of BTV (as demonstrated by the surveillance programme), and of the cessation of activity of adult Culicoides. - 3) For the application of Articles 8.3.7., 8.3.9. and 8.3.11., the free season is taken to conclude either: - a) at least 28 days before the earliest date that historical data show transmission of BTV may recommence; or - b) immediately if current climatic data or data from a surveillance programme indicate transmission of BTV or an earlier resurgence of activity of adult Culicoides. - 4) A seasonally free zone in which ongoing surveillance has found no evidence that Culicoides are present will not lose its free status through the introduction of vaccinated, seropositive or infective ruminants or camelids, or semen or embryos from infected countries or zones.